A FEW WORDS ABOUT YOUR CAREER IN REAL ESTATE in London, Ontario

 If the company uses a “mentor,” Be very careful that the mentors are of the quality you’d want to learn from and that the system is highly structured.
 The most critical step for new agents is what happens after the training is over?
 Is there a type of “career start” program geared to get you on the right track with what you are supposed to do?
 This is the hidden weakness of many companies in that many have plans for new people, but it is in their lack of follow-up systems where leadership and accountability are missing just when they’re needed most!

 Mistake # 7:

 Perhaps the most misunderstood ingredient in most agents’ successful careers is the impact of having a strong management team and agents that think like partners in the organization.
 If you genuinely have leaders running the company, they will inspire a high level of learning and accountability.
 Look at the most innovative and profitable companies in any city, and you’ll find a learning-based environment where everyone is continuously the “master” student.
 Strong leadership has a habit of creating an influential “culture.”

 Realizing who drives the Industry!

-At the heart of all real transactions, there was an agent who developed a relationship with a customer who turned into that agent’s client.
+At the heart of all real transactions, an agent developed a relationship with a customer who turned into that agent’s client.
 Real estate is a very local, “what’s going on in your city” type business.
 A recent CREA study indicated that buyers and sellers are more apt to choose an agent, not a company.
-There is a revolution now occurring in the industry, and many brokerages are becoming wise to the fact that, indeed, they don’t control the customers, their associates’ do.
+There is a revolution now occurring in the industry, and many brokerages are becoming wise to the fact that they don’t control the customers; their associates’ do.

 So the goal of you, the potential associate, is to find a brokerage who believes that you are the central reason that the firm is or should be successful, not the company.
 Keep in mind; this is not the goal of many companies who might have you believe that they are the reason you have success.